Graygzou/Nurbs-surface-model/README.md

 ## Splines uniformes en produit tensoriel

-The source code of this part is located in the folder `Splines` to get the tensor-product surfaces.
+The source code of this part is located in the `Splines` folder.
+Basically, It creates tensor-product surfaces.
 We used the subdivision algorithm on closed B-Spline curves.
 Tensor-product surfaces has the torus topology, which is presented in the following example.

 ### Results